jeog/TDAmeritradeAPI/README.md

 ### Getting Started
 - - -

-1. build the necessary dependencies
-2. build the TDAmeritradeAPI shared library(or use a precompiled version).
-3. install the dependencies and TDAmeritradeAPI library in a place the linker can find
-4.
-    - (**C/C++**) include the necessary headers in your code and link to the library
-    - (**Python**) install the tdma_api package
-    - (**Java**) add the .jar's to your classpath and import the necessary packages/classes

-It's recommend you build from source.
-If you're not comfortable with this or just want to use the Python interface it may be easier to use a [precompiled linux/windows library](#precompiled).
+It's recommended you build from source.
+If not comfortable with this, or you just want to use the Python or Java interface, it may be easier to use a [precompiled linux/windows library](#precompiled).

+To more easily support different platforms, bindings, and use-cases while the library is in development we don't use a unified build system.
+The current approach:
+1. build dependencies
+2. build library
+3. install dependencies and library
+4. link to or load the library

+*We are currently in the process of converting to a (manually) generated makefile project - if you would like to contribute (or simply test on non-linux systems) please send an email or file an issue.*

 #### Build Dependencies